METS-Programme/esm-ugandaemr-core/packages/esm-outpatient-app/README.md

-# esm-outpatient-app
+# esm-patient-queues-app

-Outpatient microfrontend with for patient workflows.
+Patient queues microfrontend with for patient workflows.